Partial Semigroupoid Actions on Sets: Application in semigroups and categories

 For (ii), assume that $\alpha$ is a strong global semigroup action of $\mathcal{S}$ on $X$.
 Then ${_sX} = X$, for all $s \in \mathcal{S}$.
 Thus, the action is non-degenerate, and $X={_sX} = {_tX} = {_{st}X}$.
 Thus, conditions \eqref{gact-1} and \eqref{gact-2} are trivially satisfied.
 Now assume that $\alpha$ is a non-degenerate global semigroupoid action of $\mathcal{S}$ on $X$.
 Since $\mathcal{S}^s = \mathcal{S}$, we obtain ${_sX} = {_tX}$, for all $s,t \in \mathcal{S}$.
 Define $X_1 = {_sX}$.
 From Lemma \ref{lema:global_charact}(ii) we obtain that $X_t \subseteq {_sX}$, for every $s,t \in \mathcal{S}$.
 Therefore

 Since the action is non-degenerate, we have $X_1 = X$, which concludes the proof. \end{proof} \end{prop}

-Now we relate our definition of (universal) globalization to the one presented for semigroups.
+Now, we relate our definition of (universal) globalization to the one presented for semigroups.

-The notion of globalization presented in \cite[Definition 2.8]{kudryavtseva2023} is analogous to ours.
+Our notion of globalization is analogous to the respective notion from \cite[Definition 2.8]{kudryavtseva2023}.
 That is, a globalization of a partial semigroup action $(\alpha,X)$ is a triple $(i,\gamma,Y)$ where $(\gamma,Y)$ is a global semigroup action and $i \colon (\alpha,X) \to (\gamma,Y)$ is an embedding.
-On the other hand, the term \textit{universal globalization} was not adopted in \cite{kudryavtseva2023}, as two different globalizations of a partial semigroup action were presented, each one being \textit{universal} in some sense.
-The globalization we are interested in is called \textbf{tensor product globalization}.
+On the other hand, the term \textit{universal globalization} was not adopted in \cite{kudryavtseva2023}, as two different globalizations of a partial semigroup action were considered, each one being \textit{universal} in a certain sense.
+The globalization we are interested in is called \textbf{the tensor product globalization}.
 It is constructed as follows.

 We start by extending the semigroup $\mathcal{S}$ to a monoid $\mathcal{S}^1$, by attaching a new element $1$ as a symbol outside of $\mathcal{S}$.
 The partial action of $\mathcal{S}$ on $X$ is then extended to an action of $\mathcal{S}^1$ on $X$ by defining ${_1X} = X$ and $\alpha_1 = id_X$.
 This extended action is both strong and unitary.
 Next, we define $\approx$ as the equivalence relation on $\mathcal{S}^1 \times X$ generated by the relation